-(i) Financial assets and liabilities at fair value through profit or loss: A financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short-term.
+- (i) Financial assets and liabilities at fair value through profit or loss: A financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short-term.
 Financial instruments in this category are recognized initially and subsequently at fair value.
 Transaction costs are expensed in the statement of income.
 Gains and losses arising from changes in fair value are presented in the statement of income within other gains and losses in the period in which they arise.
-Financial assets and liabilities at fair value through profit or loss are classified as current except for the portion expected to be realized or paid beyond twelve months of the balance sheet date, which is classified as non-current.
-The Company's financial assets at fair value through profit or loss comprise of marketable securities.

-(ii) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-The Company's loans and receivables are comprised of cash, short term investments, receivables, due from related parties and deposits.
+Financial assets and liabilities at fair value through profit or loss are classified as current except for the portion expected to be realized or paid beyond twelve months of the balance sheet date, which is classified as non-current. - (ii) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+The Company's loans and receivables are comprised of cash and cash equivalents, receivables, and due from related parties.
 Loans and receivables are initially recognized at the amount expected to be received less, when material, a discount to reduce the loans and receivables to fair value.
-Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment, if necessary.
+Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment, if necessary. - (iii) Financial liabilities at amortized cost: Financial liabilities at amortized cost include accounts payable, advance from non-controlling interest and due to related parties.